Minister for Social Services

-The Minister for Social Services is the Australian federal government minister who oversees Australian Government social services, including mental health, families and children's policy, and support for carers and people with disabilities, and seniors.
-Amanda Rishworth was appointed as minister on 1 June 2022, following the Australian federal election in 2022.
+The Minister for Social Services is an Australian Government cabinet position which is currently held by Tanya Plibersek following her swearing-in on 13 May 2025 as a result of Anthony Albanese's Labor government being re-elected at the 2025 Australian federal election.
+The portfolio oversees social services, including mental health, families and children's policy, and support for carers and people with disabilities, and seniors.

 Portfolio

 In the Government of Australia, the Ministers administer the portfolio through the Department of Social Services.
 Other portfolio bodies for which the Ministers are responsible include: